projectcalico/calico/docs/source/etcd-data-model.rst

   ``"openstack"``.

 ``workload_id``
-  a identifier provided by the orchestrator to relate multiple endpoints that belong to the same workload (e.g. a single VM).
+  an identifier provided by the orchestrator to relate multiple endpoints that belong to the same workload (e.g. a single VM).

 ``endpoint_id``